-1. A reduced-range Tweaker marked with "high" and "low" settings.

-The difference between a reduced-range and a full-range Tweaker, and the potential pitfalls for an average consumer using a fullrange Tweaker, are beyond the scope of will this letter.
-Those details be communicated the trained to local technicians who will available to install the devices for members of our community.

-2. An indicator light that shows whether the oven's glow bar is lit.
+- A reduced-range Tweaker marked with "high" and "low" settings.
+The difference between a reduced-range and a full-range Tweaker, and the potential pitfalls for an average consumer using a full-range Tweaker, are beyond the scope of this letter.
+Those details will be communicated to the trained local technicians who will available to install the devices for members of our community. - 2.
+An indicator light that shows whether the oven's glow bar is lit.